 As some of the most critically viewed criminal offenses, cases involving sex crimes consist of numerous difficulties.
 Of these, one of the most detrimental problems associated with sex crime allegations is that many of the individuals who stand accused fall victim to strong public opinion and subjective bias.

 As a result, their right to due process and a fair trial are often compromised.
-At Garretson & Toth, LLC our Olathe sex crime attorneys have more than 40 years of combined experience and have handled enough sex crime cases to learn that the presentation of truth and innocence is often more problematic with such stigmatized offenses.
+At Garretson & Toth, LLC our Olathe sex crime attorneys have 57 years of combined experience and have handled enough sex crime cases to learn that the presentation of truth and innocence is often more problematic with such stigmatized offenses.
 Anyone accused of a sex crime needs strong and passionate lawyers who commit to protecting their rights and freedoms.

 Contact us today for the defense that you need!